Meditation is one of the best ways to improve the quality of life and enjoy inner peace and happiness.

 Meditation Requires Practice

-If you wish to get results you need constant practice.
+If you wish to get results you need daily meditation practice.
 It is not enough just to read about this topic, do nothing and wait for results.

 You need to train yourself every day.
 It is like bodybuilding.
 If you exercise your body only once in a while, you might get some results, but real results require constant training.
 It is the same with meditation.